hackclub/hackfoundation.org/README.md

 In [2018](https://medium.com/hackclub/hack-club-bank-a-bank-for-student-hackers-e5d894ea5375), we built out a [financial platform/fiscal sponsor for our clubs called Hack Club Bank](https://hackclub.com/bank).

 By [2019](https://medium.com/hackclub/hack-club-bank-is-now-live-for-everyone-including-you-884f7f54836f), Hack Club Bank expanded to become the largest fiscal sponsor for teen-led projects in the world.
-From Hack Clubs, to hackathons, FRC teams, to Little League teams, hundreds of groups with annual budgets from $100 to $250k are powered by The Hack Foundation and our tools.
+From Hack Clubs, to hackathons, FRC teams, to Little League teams, hundreds of groups with annual budgets from $100 to $250k are powered by the Hack Foundation and our tools.

-Hack Club HQ ourselves [runs on The Hack Foundation's platforms](https://bank.hackclub.com/hq), and we want to continue doing so to make sure we invest in making it better.
+Hack Club HQ ourselves [runs on the Hack Foundation's platforms](https://bank.hackclub.com/hq), and we want to continue doing so to make sure we invest in making it better.

-Every year, tens of thousands of people are impacted by organizations operating under The Hack Foundation.
+Every year, tens of thousands of people are impacted by organizations operating under the Hack Foundation.
 Partnered organizations receive the benefits of 501(c)(3) nonprofit status, administrative and backoffice support, and financial oversight.